 Frequently Asked Questions

-Yes—assemble the dish, refrigerate up to 24 hours, then bake when ready.
+Yes.
+Assemble the casserole up to 24 hours in advance, cover, refrigerate, and bake when ready.

 Creamy Winter Vegetable Casserole